ebeneditos/telegram.bot/docs/index.md

 **Recommendation:** Following [Hadley's API guidelines](http://github.com/hadley/httr/blob/master/vignettes/api-packages.Rmd#appendix-api-key-best-practices) it's unsafe to type the `TOKEN` just in the R script.
-It's better to use enviroment variables set in `.Renviron` file.
+It's better to use environment variables set in `.Renviron` file.

 So let's say you have named your bot `RBot` (it's the first question you answered to the *BotFather* when creating it); you can open the `.Renviron` file with the R commands: